Pinewood Depot — Pinewood, South Carolina

 Pinewood is located in southeastern Sumter County close to the Clarendon County line at the convergence of SC 261 and SC 120.
 The Town of Pinewood started out in Clarendon County and in fact was originally incorporated as Clarendon in 1899.
 County boundary lines were redrawn in 1920, and a 92-mile portion of Clarendon County, including Pinewood, was annexed by Sumter County.
 The town’s name was changed to Pinewood in 1902 in deference to its surrounding trees.

-The town’s early footprint centered around Millford’s Plantation, but with the coming of the rail line, relocated to the area surrounding the depot.
+The town’s early footprint centered around Millford’s Plantation (seen below), but with the coming of the rail line, relocated to the area surrounding the depot.
 Although the population of Pinewood is now just over 500, at one time the community bustled with as many as 65 trains passing through each day.

 Interestingly, Pinewood’s depot bears a striking resemblance to the depot in Salters.